 Due to age prejudice, older workers struggle to succeed in their careers

 Understanding what drives age stereotypes seems relevant to help organisations effectively manage age biases.
 My research colleague Florian Kunze (University of Konstanz) and I conducted a study on this question.
-We do so by bridging age literature with research on innovation.
+We did so by bridging age literature with research on innovation.

 Innovation and its ingredients